autoSteve/acMqtt/README.md

 For trigger control buttons the preferred name is used as an optional prefix to the trigger level tag to name the button.
 Button can be used for both lighting and trigger control, with lighting group buttons not getting a prefix.
 Lighting group buttons operate by pulsing the CBus group for one second, acting as a bell press.

 CBus fan controller objects can use either 'fan' or 'fan_pct' keywords.
-The former will use a preset mode of low/medium/high, while the latter discovers as a raw percentage fan in Home Assistant.
+The former will use a preset mode of low/medium/high, while the latter discovers as a percentage slider fan in Home Assistant.

 The image keyword img= will default to several different "likely" values based on name or preferred name keywords.
 If the script gets it wrong, then add an img= keyword, or contact me by raising an issue for cases where it's stupidly wrong or where other defaults would be handy.
 Default is mdi:lightbulb for lighting groups.
 Here's the current set...